kumamo-n/gossh/README.md

-To use `gossh`, you need to get a GitHub token with an account To get token, first, visit GitHub account settings page, then go to Applications for the user. set it in github.token in gitconfig:
+To use `gossh`, you need to get a GitHub token with an account To get token, first, visit GitHub account settings page, then go to Applications for the user. set it in github.

+token in gitconfig:

 ```
 git config --global github.token "github token"